MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-dropbox-step2-scan-assess.md

 ![download summary reports for dropbox](media/mm-dropbox-summary-report-menu.png)

-2. To download a detailed scan report for an indiviual account, select a single row, then select **Download scan log**.   </br>
+2. To download a detailed scan report for an individual account, select a single row, then select **Download scan log**.   </br>